anthony1x6000/ROBLOX2016stylus/unreleasedChanges.md

 ## Small changes
 - Fixed the search bar.
 (Large gap in between "Search" and search query.)
 - Changed the border-radius of some buttons.
+- Rounded chat header corners when on the develop page.
 ## Games list changes
 - Fixed shadows cutting of when viewing a large list of games (after searching or clicking "See all")
 - Changed the position of the featured game when searching.
 Pretty much adding onto the above fix.